jonwillits/bcs_web/src/static/content/background_and_methods/programming/intro_to_python/home.md

 ## The teaching technique in this module

 This module is organized a little differently than your standard book or tutorial on Python or introduction to programming.
-This is because a major pedagocial assumption is that people who are new learners in a domain learn best when they are more motivated to learn, and have a better understanding of why they are learning the things that they are learning.
+This is because a major pedagogical assumption is that people who are new learners in a domain learn best when they are more motivated to learn, and have a better understanding of why they are learning the things that they are learning.
 As such, this module is organized around the idea of completing particular projects.
 This means that rather than starting with learning all of the simple basic building blocks, and then the medium stuff, and then the big complex things,